National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Huntington HS (Huntington, WV)

-Tennessee has long been viewed as the favorite to land Darnell Wright, who is the No. 2 offensive tackle in this year's recruiting class.
+Tennessee has long been viewed as the favorite to land Darnell Wright, and the Volunteers got their guy over Alabama, North Carolina and West Virginia.

-However, he was singing a different tune at the Under Armour All-America Game in December.
+An athletic 6'6", 320-pound left tackle who was an Under Armour All-American, Wright took his official visit to Tennessee on Feb.
+1, and the Vols were able to lock up the nation's No. 2 offensive tackle prospect.

-"I would say North Carolina and West Virginia are my favorites right now," Wright told Jason Jordan of USA Today.
-“West Virginia is my hometown school and I really like them and North Carolina has a new staff and one of my teammates is there.
-I’ll definitely take officials to those schools; the rest I’m not sure right now."
+He'll join fellow 5-star Wanya Morris—who ranks No. 28 overall in the class and No. 6 among offensive tackles—as potential cornerstone bookends on the offensive line.

-Whoever lands the 6'6", 320-pound tackle will be getting a potential cornerstone player on the offensive line.
+It was an excellent national signing day for Tennessee, which also hauled in To'oto'o.
+The Vols have the No. 12 recruiting class in the country.

-All rankings referenced in the article refer to the 247Sports compositive rankings.
+All rankings referenced in the article refer to the 247Sports composite rankings.